guilherssousa/guilherssousa.dev/src/content/blog/open-source-journal.md

 ## 📅 September 2023

+### Panda3DS-emu/panda3ds-dot-com

+#### On September 23, Pull Request #1 [Small improvements](https://github.com/Panda3DS-emu/panda3ds-dot-com/pull/1) was accepted and merged into the main branch.

+This is the very first time I contributed on the Nintendo emulation comunnity!
+I mean, it wasn't on the emulation software itself, but I managed to tweak some things that were not correct on their first release for their website.
+I was the very first one to submit a PR, cool :)

 ### shuding/nextra

 #### On September 4, Pull Request #2253 [create new docs page about `useConfig`](https://github.com/shuding/nextra/pull/2253) was accepted and merged into the main branch.